deb14/Gettingandcleaningdata/README.md

 3.Use descriptive activity names to name the activities in the data set 4.Label the data set with descriptive activity names as directed 5.Create a tidy dataset and save it in the working directory (tidydata.txt)
+Note: While running the code user need to set the working directory in th evairable "loc"

 ==================================================================
 Data information: